RichysHub/Typo_graphics/docs/source/design.rst

 lines are distinguished by a trailing letter.
 Within each line, characters are grouped together, and a number prepended to each to indicate how many times that characters should be typed in succession.

+In contrast to the Neill format, Typo_graphics does not expect the character grid to be square.
+Instead, images are expected to be typed using single line spacing, such that one row of glyphs sits touching the bottom of the previous row.

+In practice, the code works equally well for greater line spacing, by including said space into the :class:`Glyph` images, though the result will likely have a banded look.
+Using a glyph size smaller than the line spacing would also work, though characters that extend past their bounds may interfere with the image.

 ..
 [Nelson1939] Artyping, Julius Nelson, 1939 (viewable https://archive.org/details/Artyping )
 ..
 [Neill1982] Bob Neill's Book of Typewriter Art (with special computer program), Bob Neill, 1982 (viewable https://loriemersondotnet.files.wordpress.com/2013/01/typewriterart.pdf )